 In some cases, they will even attempt to inject themselves into the investigation in the hope of gleaning some information about it.
-However, law enforcement in recent times have become more aware about this kind of behavior.
+However, law enforcement in recent times has become more aware of this kind of behavior.

 Personalizing the victim.

-While the disorganized killers tend to depersonalize their victims and view them as objects, the organized killer does the opposite.
+While the disorganized killer tends to depersonalize their victims and view them as objects, the organized killer does the opposite.
 For the organized killer, the fact that they are dominating and murdering a human being is part of the thrill.
 It’s what gets them off.
 This is why they tend to choose specific types of victims instead of random people.

 An organized serial killer is far more likely to revisit the scene or keep “trophies” in order to relive the murder in their heads.
 The disorganized killer, on the other hand, may not remember the event or even think about the person again.